ksu-cis300-master/Homework-2-S24-Instructions-Scheduler/index.md

 Here we describe the behavior that will need to be implemented in code (see [Section 6.
 Coding Requirements](#6-coding-requirements)).

-Clicking the "Schedule Length:" menu item in the main form should cause the **ScheduleLengthDialog** to be displayed.
+Clicking the "Schedule Length:" menu item in the main form should cause the **ScheduleLengthDialog** to be displayed as a modal dialog.
 The value in the **NumericUpDown** should be the same as the current value within the **TextBox** in the main form.
 The user may then set this value to any positive integer value no greater than 1000.
 If the user either presses the `Enter` key or clicks the "OK" button, the dialog should close, and the value in the **TextBox** should be set to the value from the dialog's **NumericUpDown**.
 If the user closes the dialog by clicking the 'X' in the upper-right corner, nothing in the main form should change.

 Clicking the "Open Data File" menu item should cause the **OpenFileDialog** to be displayed.
 It should not display a file name the first time it is shown, but subsequently, it should show the name of the last input file selected.
 The drop-down above the "Open" and "Cancel" buttons should read, "CSV spreadsheet files (\*.csv)", by default, though clicking it should allow "All files (\*.\*)" to be selected.

 If the user selects a file, the program should attempt to read that file to obtain a list of workers and the tasks they are qualified to perform (see [Section 1.1.
 Input File Format](#11-input-file-format) above).
-If the file is read successfully, the "Compute Schedule" menu item should be enabled, the "Save Schedule" menu item should be disabled, and the data loaded from the CSV file should be displayed in the **ListView** contained inside the "Schedule Data" tab page, which should be displayed, and and data contained within the other **ListView** should be removed.
+If the file is read successfully, the "Compute Schedule" menu item should be enabled, the "Save Schedule" menu item should be disabled, and the data loaded from the CSV file should be displayed in the **ListView** contained inside the "Schedule Data" tab page, which should be displayed, and any data contained within the other **ListView** should be removed.
 For example, opening the provided data file, "10-10.csv" should cause the GUI to look as follows:

 <img src="gui-after-open.png" alt="The GUI after 10-10.csv is opened." style="zoom:67%;" />